-- 5.1 This condition 5 applies to each customer connection point: - that is directly supplied at a nominal voltage above 1 kV and generally at or below 22 kV; and

-- (b) to which condition 4 does not apply. - 5.2 The direct connection standards that apply to the Licence Holder in respect of each customer connection point are:
+- 5.1 This condition 5 applies to each connection point. - (a) that is directly supplied at a nominal voltage above 1 kV and generally at or below 22 kV; and - (b) to which condition 4 does not apply. - 5.2 The direct connection standards that apply to the Licence Holder in respect of each connection point are:

-Minutes interrupted = 545
+Minutes interrupted = 530

-Number of interruptions = 4
+Number of interruptions = 4.2